Traditional Asian Medicine

 A Traditional Health Consultation is a unique opportunity to have your health examined from the in-depth perspective of the ancient medical systems of the East.
 During a Traditional Health Consultation, I draw upon my training in Ayurveda, Traditional Tibetan Medicine, and Traditional Oriental Medicine.
 Rather than viewing these three systems as separate streams, I see them as rivers flowing into a single ocean.
 The true essence of these traditions is not ultimately preserved in any text, but is intimately communicated in the context of a lineage, from Master to disciple.
-My impulse is not to synthesize these streams, but to truly honor what my teachers have taught me and thereby to honor the time-tested teachings of East Asian Medicine as a whole.
-My approach to medicine has been especially influenced by J.R.
-Worsley, Master Jane Yang, Dr. Phuntsog Wangmo, and Vaidya R.K.
-Mishra.
+My impulse is not to synthesize these streams, but to truly honor what my teachers have taught me and thereby to honor the time-tested teachings of Traditional Asian Medicine as a whole.

 In the traditional systems of East Asian Medicine, health is universally described as a balance of the five elements within the human body.
 The five elements are simply a way of describing the dynamic and cyclical flow of natural life-energy (prana / qi).

 WOOD: The element of growth and expansion, of purpose and meaning, vision and faith.
 Wood is the the Spring Season, the Liver and Gallbladder, and the planet Jupiter.